Murphy first one-hitter, Griffith gets 5 RBIs as Lady Hornets roll - The Tribune

 CHESAPEAKE — Kaleigh Murphy was the “one” on Monday.

-Murph fashioned a one-hitter as the Coal Grove Lady Hornets blanked the Chesapeake Lady Panthers 11-0 in a 5-inning Ohio Valley Conference game.
+Murphy fashioned a one-hitter as the Coal Grove Lady Hornets blanked the Chesapeake Lady Panthers 11-0 in a 5-inning Ohio Valley Conference game.

 Murphy struck out 11 and walked just one.
 The lone Chesapeake hit was a single by Madison French in the second inning.